 Conventions typically host multiple contests.
 Some are official and broad- organized by the people who put on the convention.
 Among the very best of these are cosplay contests that include hilarious skits.
 Other contests are presented by individual artists, groups, panels, and sellers- these can be simple as drawings and as elaborate as singing and dancing competitions.

 Get in on the fun!
 The prizes you stand to win are fun, but the experience is even more enjoyable.
-I'll never forget a drawing contest I entered in my first ever anime convention.
+I'll never forget a drawing contest I entered at my first ever anime convention.
 We were supposed to draw some anime character- I can't remember who.
-I couldn't draw anime character if my life depends on it, so I drew a piece of cake instead.
+I couldn't draw anime characters if my life depended on it, so I drew a piece of cake instead.
 And by popular vote, I won.
 It was a major upset.
 One of my fellow competitors ate my winning drawing several hours after the contest.
 Such are the shenanigans of convention contests.